Rushland bought a brand new week of broadcast excellence on the EIB network.

 Computer models, in fact, are the Bible of global warming, ladies and gentlemen.

-Computer models are the scripture of the religion of global warming, and so whatever the models say, we will believe it.
+Computer models are the scripture of the religion of global warming.

-Uh all of this leads to the next problem, and that is that you don't know all of the different big things that are going to happen in, say, the next few days that will alter the hurricane's course anyway.
+All of this leads to the next problem, and that is that you don't know all of the different big things that are going to happen in, say, the next few days that will alter the hurricane's course anyway.

-For example, uh a cluster of storms that happens to form on one side of the hurricane rather than the other side.
+For example, a cluster of storms that happens to form on one side of the hurricane rather than the other side.

-You would have to be able to predict the weather in advance for many days in order to know exactly where the storm Was going to go and then try to change its direction slightly days in advance.
+You would have to be able to predict the weather in advance for many days in order to know exactly where the storm was going to go and then try to change its direction slightly days in advance.

 This is totally preposterous.